|

 Lunit

-Worked on medical image recognition using computer vision techniques.
-Focused on tumor cell detection and segmentation in pathological images, leveraging Vision Transformers to improve accuracy and robustness in challenging clinical scenarios.
+Worked on medical image recognition using computer vision techniques, focusing on tumor cell detection and segmentation in pathological images with Vision Transformers.

 |